gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

     -   import { InsightView } from "@gooddata/sdk-ui-ext";
     +   import { Dashboard } from "@gooddata/sdk-ui-dashboard";
     ```

+    {{% alert %}} The term 'insight' is an obsolete expression for 'visualizations' but is still employed within the SDK's components and functions.
+{{% /alert %}}

 2. Replace the component used in JSX and provide the correct dashboard reference from the metadata catalog.
     ```diff
     -   <InsightView insight={Md.Insights.ProductCategoriesPieChart} />